twolfson/doubleshot/README.md

 doubleshot # Runs content/outline files in test folder

 // test/outline.yaml
-'One':
+One:
-  - 'is equal to one'
+  - is equal to one

 // test/content.js
 {